 Frequently Asked Questions

-Yes.
 International students are eligible for two types of financial aid: need-based institutional grants/scholarships and the Yale Graduate and Professional International Loan (YGPI).
-Eligibility for institutional scholarships is determined by the information that admitted students provide on the Financial Aid Application & Scholarship Tool (FAAST).
-Please visit the Financial Aid website for more information about this.
+The information that applicants submit through our Financial Aid Application & Scholarship Tool (FAAST) will determine eligibility for need-based institutional grants/scholarships.